cancerianvscancer/BCB546--FINAL-GROUP-PROJECT/README.md

 - For the figures 3a and 3b, Gian Nguyen randomly selected genes from the figure 3 in the paper and created excel file with make up numbers/ data due to unavailibility of the actual data.
 - Using the make up file provided with the files in the repository, Giang Nguen made the figures 3a and 3b using R
 - Supplementary Table 4 was processed as excel sheet and for every gene present in the particular lineage, a score of 1 was given.
 The total hits were counted and presented in Figure_4.
 The code of for the figure can be found in the Code Folder and the figure is in the Graphs Generated Folder.
 All of this was performed by Vishesh Bhatia.
+- Slides for the presentation were made by contribution from all team members.